 - The College Report from each college/university attended (formerly known as the Registrar’s Report).

-- SAT/ACT scores are optional, except for education applicants who have earned less than 30 college credits.
-Salve Regina's CEEB code is 3759.
+- SAT/ACT scores are optional, except for students applying to an education program.
+Our CEEB code is 3759.
 International students whose native language is not English are required to submit TOEFL scores.

-Note: If you are currently enrolled in courses, we may ask for a Mid-Semester Grade Report before making an admission decision.
+If you are currently enrolled in courses, we may ask for a mid-semester grade report before making an admission decision.
 To be considered for admission, students must be in good standing and eligible to return to their prior institutions.

 - Fall admission: Rolling